gauravve/online-demo/README.md

 The AMI already contains all required middleware to be able to run the demo.
 When it starts, the httpd server, jboss and mysql are all started through init scripts.

+Quirks:

+* the downloaded files end up in directory /download-cache to keeps things in sync with our current vagrant setup.
+* the directory /demo-files on the AMI is also used, it is a symlink to the files directory in this project.

 # Accessing the demo #

 To access the Deployit server, visit http://PUBLIC_DNS_NAME:4516/